yashu1wwww/500-Auto-Youtube-Comments-Using-Localhost/README.md

 C:\Users\Hp\AppData\Local\Google\Chrome\Application

-in my case chrome location
+in my case chrome location(use start in:) is

 cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

+next,

 chrome.exe --remote-debugging-port=9222 --user-data-dir=""(in "enter your localhost path here")

-In my case, the location for Chrome is:

-cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

 Next, enter this command into the terminal, replacing "enter your localhost path here" with your localhost path:

-chrome.exe --remote-debugging-port=9222 --user-data-dir="enter your localhost path here"

 For example, in my case it is: